Local marketing agreement: WAGT dispute

 Outside Television Park, the facilities which were shared by WJBF and WAGT.

 In February 2016, Gray Television acquired Schurz Communications' stations, including Augusta, Georgia's WAGT.
 As Gray could not own both WAGT and its existing CBS affiliate WRDW-TV as a legal duopoly, Gray proposed the sale of WAGT's broadcast spectrum during the incentive auction, and for WAGT to go silent upon completion of the deal so the company would not be running more than one of the top four stations in the market.
-Gray also requested special temporary authority for WAGT's signal to be replaced on its existing technical facilities and UHF channel 30 by the co-owned low-power station, WRDW-CD; low-power stations are not subject to ownership caps and restrictions on duopolies.
+Gray also requested special temporary authority for WAGT's signal to be replaced on its existing technical facilities and UHF channel 30 by the co-owned low-power station, WRDW-CD; low-power stations were not subject to ownership caps and restrictions on duopolies.

 The FCC, however, required that Gray continue to operate WAGT as a separate station through the end of the auction, and not enter into any joint sales agreements.
 Upon the closure of the sale, Gray unwound the shared services and joint sales agreements that Schurz had established with WJBF-TV and Media General, and replaced its previous news programs with simulcasts from WRDW.
-Gray also accused WJBF of "[refusing] to agree to a smooth transition of personnel [from WAGT]", as WAGT's employees fall under the employment of Media General due to the SSA.
+Gray also accused WJBF of "[refusing] to agree to a smooth transition of personnel [from WAGT]", as WAGT's employees fell under the employment of Media General due to the SSA.

-On February 26, 2016, Media General obtained a preliminary injunction against Gray for violating the SSA and JSA, which required that Gray return control of WAGT to Media General, and forbade Gray from selling WAGT in the spectrum incentive auction.
+On February 26, 2016, Media General obtained a preliminary injunction against Gray for violating the SSA and JSA, which required Gray to return control of WAGT to Media General, and forbade Gray from selling WAGT in the spectrum incentive auction.
 The company accused Gray of using the spectrum auction and sale of the station to exit the agreements illegitimately, as they were to last through 2020, and apply to any future owner of WAGT.
 Gray attempted to block the injunction by arguing that its actions were required in order to comply with the FCC's prohibition of joint sales agreements, but was denied.
 Media General took back control of WAGT on March 7, 2016.

-On March 10, 2016, FCC Deputy General Counsel David Gossett announced that the Commission would investigate Media General's actions as possibly being in violation of Section 310(d) of the Communications Act.
+On March 10, 2016, FCC Deputy General Counsel David Gossett announced that the commission would investigate Media General's actions as possibly being in violation of Section 310(d) of the Communications Act.
 Gossett argued that by legally blocking Gray's participation in the spectrum auction, Media General had "[sought] injunctive relief that interferes with a licensee's ultimate control of a station".
-He also stated that the FCC could consider a license revocation hearing against Media General under Section 312 of the Communications Act.
+He also stated that the FCC would consider a license revocation hearing against Media General under Section 312 of the Communications Act.
 On March 23, 2016, the Supreme Court of Georgia struck down the injunction without addressing the litigation, and Gray took back control of WAGT.
 On July 13, 2016, Media General was issued a $700,000 fine by the FCC.
 WAGT's spectrum sold for $40,763,036.